Family and Social Life

 As you and your child make your way through life, you may find that you and the rest of your family constantly need to adjust to new circumstances and events, as we all do.
 With time, persistence, and the awareness that sources of support, information, and advice are available to you, you may find that you have arrived at a promising future.

-- Including Your Child Who Is Blind or Visually Impaired in Christmas Traditions
+- Including Your Child Who Is Blind or Visually Impaired in Easter Traditions